Christopher Nolan on ‘Oppenheimer’ Oscar success: ‘Sometimes you catch a wave’ - WTOP News

 “Don’t take it as being blase,” Nolan told The Associated Press, laughing.
 “We just didn’t want to jinx anything.
 Watching the nominations was more than our nerves could take so we just had a restless night and slept through.”

 Nolan and Thomas didn’t have much reason to be anxious.
 “Oppenheimer,” Nolan’s sprawling American saga of J. Walter Oppenheimer and the creation of the atomic bomb, has more or less been the Oscar frontrunner since it made its acclaimed debut in late July.
-On Tuesday, it earned nominations for of its achievement, including acting nods for Cillian Murphy, Robert Downey Jr. and Emily Blunt.
+On Tuesday, it earned nominations for seemingly every creative aspect of its achievement, including acting nods for Cillian Murphy, Robert Downey Jr. and Emily Blunt.

 “Oppenheimer” was nominated for Nolan’s direction and adapted screenplay; for Hoyte van Hoytema’s cinematography; Jennifer Lame’s editing; Ellen Mirojnick’s costume design; Ruth De Jong and Claire Kaufman’s production design; Luisa Abel’s makeup and hairstyling; best sound; and Ludwig Göransson’s score.
 It came one nomination shy of tying the record for best Oscar nominations ever.